pagkly/Zed/Investopedia3/What Is a Y-Share.md

 ## Special Considerations

 While Y-shares are typically reserved for institutional investors, they may allow investment from retirement plan investors in some cases.
-Most [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp) will have designated retirement share classes with similar benefits to institutional shares.
+Most [[mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp) will have designated retirement share classes with similar benefits to institutional shares.

 Funds without retirement share classes may allow pooled fund investments in Y-shares from retirement plans that collectively seek investment in the fund.
 This can provide a significant benefit to retirement shareholders, who would take part in the savings from the share class’s lower fees.

 ## Example of Y-Shares

 Putnam Investments is one investment manager that offers Y-shares across many of its funds as the primary share class for institutional investors.
-The [Putnam Global Equity Fund](https://www.putnam.com/individual/mutual-funds/funds/36-global-equity-fund/A) provides one example.
-The Fund offers [A-shares](https://www.investopedia.com/terms/a/a-shares.asp), B-shares, C-shares, M-shares, R-shares, R6-shares, T-shares, and Y-shares.
+The [[Putnam Global Equity Fund]](https://www.putnam.com/individual/mutual-funds/funds/36-global-equity-fund/A) provides one example.
+The Fund offers [[A-shares]](https://www.investopedia.com/terms/a/a-shares.asp), B-shares, C-shares, M-shares, R-shares, R6-shares, T-shares, and Y-shares.

 The Putnam Global Equity Fund’s Y-share class charges no front-end or back-end sales commissions.
 The share class also charges no 12b-1 fees, which helps it to have one of the lowest annual expense ratios in the Fund at 0.90%.
 This compares to total annual fund operating expenses of 1.9% for the B-shares and C-shares.